Skip to content

 Stuttgart

 Schlossplatz Square is a focal point for visitors and locals alike.
 It is surrounded by buildings dating back to Stuttgart’s former role as the ducal and royal capital.
-Amid this large square are its beautiful gardens and the Jubilee Column, erected in 1841 to celebrate the 25 years of King William I’s reign.
+Its beautiful gardens and the Jubilee Column are amid this large square, erected in 1841 to celebrate the 25 years of King William I’s reign.

 You’ll find the Cast Iron Collection, several pieces of modern sculpture by Calder, Hrdlicka, and Hajek, and a beautiful fountain.